Investment Income Calculator for Income and Required Investment Amount

 When to use this calculator

-• Estimate dividend or interest income from a portfolio.
+• Estimate dividend or interest income from a current portfolio.

-• Plan how much to invest for a target income goal.
+• Plan how much capital to accumulate for a retirement income goal.